-Term insurance is the simplest and purest form of life insurance.
+Term Insurance is the simplest and purest form of life insurance.
 It provides financial protection to your family at the most affordable rates.
 With term insurance, you can get a large amount of life cover (i.e. sum assured) at a relatively low premium rate.
-The benefit amount is paid out to the nominee in case of death of the person insured during the term of the policy.
+The benefit amount is paid out to the nominee in case of the death of the person insured during the term of the policy.

 Our Top Selling Term Plan1

 Life cover with a range of optional benefits to give complete protection to you and your family.